Recovering the geometry of a flat spacetime from background radiation: The frequency function for spacetimes constructed from measured geodesic laminations

 \subsection{Higher dimensions}

 In sections \ref{ssc:cosmological} and \ref{ssc:reconstructing} we focussed on flat spacetimes of dimension $2+1$.
-It appears quite possible that an analogous analysis can be done in dimension $3+1$, or actually in higher dimensions.
+It appears possible to give an analogous analysis in dimension $3+1$ or higher.
 However, proving the results is more involved, since the structure of MGHFC spacetimes is less well understood and their description is more complicated than in dimension $2+1$.

 In dimension $3+1$, MGHFC spacetimes can still be constructed from a hyperbolic metric on a $3$-manifolds along with a ``geodesic foliation''.
 Those foliations, however, are different from those occurring on hyperbolic surfaces, since they have two-dimensional leaves which can possibly meet along one-dimensional strata.